CosmoStat/Shear-and-PSF-Reading-Group/README.md

 ## Notations Clarification

 1. The angular coordinates are solid angles so they have two components.
-These coordinates can be assimilated to linear coordinates.
+These coordinates can be approximated by linear coordinates because the angles are very small.
 2. The star in eq.
 12 stands for the conjugate.
 3. Rewriting eq.48-50:
   i. (eq.
 48) $$\chi = f\left( \tilde{g}, \chi^{s}\right)$$